Skip to main content

 Quartz

 Given its resistance to chemical weathering and abundance in continental crust, quartz is the most common framework grain in most sandstones.
 In hand sample, quartz grains are easily identified by its glassy appearance and lack of cleavage.
-In thin section, if the grain is made from a single crystal (monocrystalline) it will appear clear/white in plane polarized light (PPL) and uniformly go extinct every 90° in cross polarized light (XPL).
+In thin section, if the quartz grain is made from a single crystal (monocrystalline) it will appear clear/white in plane polarized light (PPL) and uniformly go extinct every 90° in cross polarized light (XPL).
 Grains derived from an igneous source may actually be composed of several interlocking crystals (polycrystalline quartz) and those from a metamorphic source may show undulatory extinction.
 Note that polycrystalline quartz grains (and chert, see lithic grains below) can be counted as quartz if the goal is to focus on compositional maturity.
 Alternately, polycrystalline quartz and chert can be counted as lithics if the goal is to focus on the composition of the source rocks.

 Feldspar

-Feldspar grains can be particularly abundant in sandstones derived from granitic source areas and/or in humid climates with limited chemical weathering.
+Feldspar grains can be particularly abundant in sandstones derived from granitic source areas and/or in arid climates with limited chemical weathering.
 Feldspar grains appear clear in PPL and commonly exhibit twinning in XPL.
 In both cases, cleavage may give the external form and internal planes of weakness a blocky appearance.
 When making thin sections, it is possible to stain them to help distinguish feldspars from other broadly similar minerals.
 If stained with cobaltinitrite, potassium feldspar will take on a yellow color; if stained with barium rhodizonate, plagioclase feldspar will turn red.

 Lithics